sourcegraph/about/handbook/engineering/extensibility/index.md

 This team is responsible for:

-1. Bringing the value of Sourcegraph to other developer tools
+1. Bringing the value of Sourcegraph to everywhere you work with code
 1. Bringing the value of other developer tools into Sourcegraph

 The team's areas of responsibility include: